nathanielbd/blog/content/posts/breaking-webgames.md

 ## The idea

-Instead of using the button to emit the dits and dahs of morse code, let's create a tool that will translate your keypresses into the appropriate dits and dahs.
+Instead of using the button to emit the 'dits' and 'dahs' of Morse code, let's create a tool that will translate your keypresses into the appropriate dits and dahs.

 ### Signal duration